 Emily quickly cultivated a passion for the foiled jewelry of the Georgian era.
 Smitten with Georgian jewelry’s romantic origins and subtle sparkle, Emily delved into researching the lost art of foiling.

 I am attracted to the high-low quality of Georgian jewelry; it can surely be elegant, but it’s often understated.
 There’s something extremely compelling about jewelry that can be both casual and precious.

-In addition to a core range of classics, Emily designs two to three new collections annually.
+In addition to a core range of classics, Emily designs two new collections annually.
 Each of Larkspur & Hawk’s collections is a very personal distillation of her extraordinarily diverse interests.
-“Sometimes inspiration comes from a 200-year-old pair of earrings, a Vienna Secessionist painting, a 19thcentury doorknob, a turquoise sea, the colors of spring peonies, or even an early American crazy quilt.”
+“Sometimes inspiration comes from a 200-year-old pair of earrings, a Vienna Secessionist painting, a 19th century doorknob, a turquoise sea, the colors of spring peonies, or even an early American crazy quilt.”
 Her unique eye for style, reflected in all of her designs, has made Larkspur & Hawk a perennial favorite of the world’s most discerning women, frequently making appearances on and off the red carpet and in the pages of leading fashion magazines.

 Emily works out of her design showroom in Manhattan’s NoHo neighborhood and currently resides on the Upper East Side with her husband, two sons, and two rescue cats, Mojo and Luna.